Nanolat/c-callstack/README.md

 Problem
 =======

-Usually C programmers use int type for the return value of a function, returning a non-zero value indicating that an error happened in it.
-However, with tens of function calls nested, it is not easy to know where the error started on which function call path.
+Usually C programmers use int type for the return value of a function, returning a non-zero value indicating that an error has happened in it.
+However, with tens of nested function calls, it is takes time to know where the error happened at the beginning.

 ```
 int foo(...)